swcarpentry/managing-research-software-projects/_extras/design.md

 4.  ...critique and improve bug reports and status reports.
 5.  ...create a development schedule for a project given a set of tasks with priorities and time estimates.
-6.  ...organize the files in a small to medium-sized software project
+6.  ...(re-)organize the files in a small to medium-sized software project according to [Noble's Rules][noble-rules]
-7.  ...implement regression tests driven by a single script with an appropriate exit status
+7.  ...implement continuous integration by connecting a regression test script to a GitHub repository using Travis-CI.
-8.  ...implement continuous integration by connecting a regression test script and a Git repository.
+9.  ...apply [Taschuk's Rules][taschuk-rules] to robustify software.
-9.  ...create an installable Python package.
+10. ...create an installable Python package.

 ### Tools